Women's health clinic

 Signs You May Be Experiencing Vaginal Laxity

-Vaginal laxity can manifest as less intense, shallower intercourse with reduced grip or contact.
-Women may require more stimulation to orgasm or rarely reach it.
+Vaginal laxity can show up as less intense, shallower intercourse with reduced grip or contact.
+Women may need more stimulation to orgasm or rarely reach it.

 Some women feel a sense of heaviness in the pelvic area, or they notice a small leak of urine when they laugh, cough, or jump.
 If you recognize yourself in several of these examples, your vaginal tissue and support structures could be part of the story.